 - Any written agreement between the spouses;

-- The availability of suitable and affordable accommodation.
+- The availability of suitable accommodation.
 In my experience, the judge will be more open to order that the other spouse move when they know that the person has friends or family that they can stay with, and

 - Any violence committed by a spouse against the other spouse, or the children.